erwazzzzzzz2/django-rest-framework-demo/README.md

 # django-rest-framework-demo

-### A simple demo of the Django rest framwork as a learning tool for myself
+## A simple demo of the Django rest framwork as a learning tool for myself

+### Features
+1. DevContainer
+2. Pre-commit hook running formatting , linting , tests, yaml, markdown and code and secrets checks
+3. drf-spectacular for API schema.

-## Pre-requisites:
+### Pre-requisites:

 1. Docker
 2. VSCode
 3. VSCode Dev Containers extension
 4. VSCode Docker extension

-## How the aplication was generated
+### How the aplication was generated

 1. Create a folder for your project and navigate into it
 2. Create a virtual environment and install cookiecutter  using the command

 ``` pip install cookiecutter ```